Kerrynne Liddle

-Kerrynne Liddle (born 7 October 1967) is an Australian politician and the first Indigenous federal member of parliament from South Australia, currently serving as Shadow Minister for Indigenous Australians.
+Kerrynne Liddle (born 7 October 1967) is an Australian politician and the first Indigenous federal member of parliament from South Australia.
 She is an Arrernte woman and member of the Liberal Party.
 She was elected to the Senate on the party's ticket in South Australia at the 2022 federal election, to a term beginning on 1 July 2022.
 She was a journalist and corporate manager before entering politics.

 Early life

 Liddle was born on 7 October 1967 in Alice Springs.
 She is one of five children born to Arrernte parents Geoff and Jean Liddle; her father was a construction worker and her mother was a nurse but later worked supporting high school students.
 Her sister Leanne was the first Indigenous woman to become a police officer in South Australia and her aunt Lorraine Liddle was the first Indigenous person to become a barrister in the Northern Territory.

 Liddle attended a public high school in Alice Springs and also studied at Katherine Rural College and later Roseworthy Agricultural College, working as a jillaroo in her early career.
 As a mature-age student she completed a Bachelor of Arts in management at the University of South Australia and a Master of Business Administration from the University of Adelaide.
 She completed a Vincent Fairfax Foundation Ethics Fellowship and is a graduate of the Australian Institute of Company Directors.